ElCapor/polytoria-executor/Readme.md

 ![alt text](image-2.png)

 # V2 : Added decompilation and explorer & save instance (doesnt work in solo mode !!)
+# THE KEY TO OPEN OR CLOSE THE UI IS "DELETE"

 #1 Open Source Polytoria Executor

 Written by @ElCapor on github